 Sunday was a beautiful sunny day and it made me want to make something that reminds me of spring.
 So, I made a banana cream pie.
-I know my good friend, Debbie, is crazy for banana cream pie.
-So I knew that she would happily eat some.
-So after I finished making it, I kept one slice for me and took the rest over to her house.
+After I finished making it, I kept one slice for me and took the rest over to friend Debbie’s house.
 She loved it!
 The next day, as proof that it was a hit, she sent me a picture of the pie plate with one lonely piece left in it!
 Apparently, banana cream pie is the breakfast of champions!

 This dessert is made completely from scratch and it is by far my favorite banana cream pie recipe.
 The crust is flaky.
 The filling is luscious and creamy with a layer of fresh bananas.
 And, it is topped with a mountain of fresh whipped cream.
 What I love about this pie is that it delivers a lovely banana flavor in the filling, along with sliced bananas in every bite.